 The billet is then rolled and imprinted to create the pattern.
 This particular billet is comprised of 400 layers.

-This is really the heart and soul of the blade.
-Heat treatment is crucial for a high performance blade.
-Every blade in my shop gets heat treated, one blade at a time.
-The full process takes two and a half days to complete.
+Heat treatment is crucial for any high-performance knife and is the heart and soul of the blade.
+To ensure the process is successful, each knife in the shop gets heat treated, one blade at a time.
+The full process can take two and a half days to complete.
 Each thermal process is held within ten degrees and the end product surpasses aerospace standards.

 8″ Chef (European Style) Flip Flop Damascus with Dyed Big Leaf Maple Handle.